Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 21

-Remove the shock absorber rod nut.
-Use the 27 mm wrench and the 6 mm Allen key.
+Remove the shock rod nut.
+Use the 27 mm spanner and the 6 mm allen key.

 Op 22

-Remove the filter block (1st photo), the rotating stop (2nd photo) and the upper spring support fitting (3rd photo).
+Remove the top strut mounting cushion (1st photo), the bearing (2nd photo) and the upper spring seat (3rd photo).
 Pull by hand.

-Keep the spring support fitting because you will need it during reassembly.
+Keep the upper spring seat because you will need it during reassembly.

-Keep the spring support fitting because you will need it during reassembly.
+Keep the upper spring seat because you will need it during reassembly.

-Remove the filter block from the front Twingo 2 strut
+Remove the top strut mounting cushion from the front Twingo 2 strut

-Remove the rotating stop from the front Twingo 2 strut
+Remove the bearing from the front Twingo 2 strut

-Remove the spring support fitting from the front Twingo 2 strut
+Remove the upper spring seat from the front Twingo 2 strut

 Op 23